 Chief Executive of the ASA, Guy Parker says:

 The new rules will provide greater awareness of and control over OBA, demystifying how advertisers deliver more relevant ads to us and allowing those of us who object to say stop.
-We'll be there to make sure that the ad networks stick to the rules.
+We'll be there to make sure that the ad networks stick to the

 Here's the Office's reasoning on the matter:

 We first introduced a notice about cookies in May 2011, and at that time we chose to ask for explicit consent for cookies.
-We felt this was appropriate at the time, considering that many people didn't know much about cookies and what they were used for.
+We felt this was appropriate at the time, considering that many people didn't know much about cookies and what they were

-own steps to comply.
+websites taking their own steps to comply.
 We now consider it's appropriate for us to rely on a responsible implementation of implied consent, as indeed have many other websites.